Omar-Mahdi-Rafi/Weather-Teller/README.md

 ## Objective

 - This project is a pratice for me to learn MVC pattern, express.js framework and the use of APIs and various packages.
+This was done as a project for an academic course coded CSE470 in BRAC University.